|

 • Be considerate of others: Remember, the Oregon hiking community is all about positive vibes and shared experiences.
 Keep noise levels down and respect the privacy of other hikers.

-So the next time you set off on an Oregon sunrise hike, keep these seven principles in mind.
+The next time you set off on an Oregon sunrise hike, keep these seven principles in mind.
 As the saying goes, “Take only pictures, leave only footprints.”
-Let’s all do our part to preserve Oregon’s beauty!

 Frequently Asked Questions